easybuilders/easybuild-docs/docs/python-search-path.md

 For backwards compatibility with existing modules, EasyBuild was unfortunately required to keep `PYTHONPATH` as the default.
 Note that the option is just the preferred option, if the package path doesn't follow the standard `lib/pythonY.X/site-packages` format then `PYTHONPATH` must be used.
 If multi-deps is used, then `EBPYTHONPREFIXES` is required.

-If you wish to switch to `EBPYTHONPREFIXES`, you should also traverse the existing python bundles you have installed and make sure to rebuild the modules.
+If you wish to switch to `EBPYTHONPREFIXES`, you should also traverse the existing Python bundles you have installed and make sure to rebuild the modules.
 Failure to do so might leave you with a few easyconfigs that requiring shadowing of older package versions not working correctly due to the import priority changing.

 If you are switching to building a new tree, you can safely switch this option to `EBPYTHONPREFIXES` and enjoy the benefits.